-Published by the North Carolina Supreme Court, these Rules, as revised and as interpreted by caselaw, govern the entire appeals process in the North Carolina Appellate courts.
+Published by the North Carolina Supreme Court, the Appellate Rules, as revised and as interpreted by caselaw, govern practice and procedure in North Carolina’s appellate courts.

 North Carolina Appellate Style Manual